guanp2023/Project_Levis_Sizing_Analytics_Excel/README.md

 Project (From Real Company) - Levi's Sizing Analytics (Excel)

-The sizing analytics project with Excel is from the company, Levi's (clothing retail).
+The sizing analytics project with Excel (Levi's Sizing Analytics (Excel).xlsb) is from the company, Levi's (clothing retail).

 The required Excel skills include:
 - VLOOKUP()